-T-Splines for Jewellery (Using Rhino or Matrix)
+T-Splines for Jewellery (Using Rhino)

 Subdivision surfaces are based upon an entirely different type of geometry from NURBS surface modelling, and is designed to allow you to push, pull, distort, blend and otherwise combine objects in organic ways which would otherwise be much more difficult using NURBS tools.